 The SENDCo, Ruth Bennett, has been a Science teacher for 20 years and has worked at William Brookes School for 14 years, previously holding the responsibility of Head of Sydney House.
-She has recently gained the National Award for Special Educational Needs Coordination (NASENDCo) qualification from Chester University.
-Ruth has decided to continue her post-graduate studies and is currently completing a Masters in SEND and will become a Dyslexia specialist.
+She has completed the National Award for Special Educational Needs Coordination (NASENDCo), holds a Teacher of Dyslexia Post graduated certificate and is continuing at Chester University to become a qualified assessor of Dyslexia.
+The trust SENDCo, Sadie Howson provides guidance and support through SEND Network meetings.

-As part of the Learning and Wellbeing Base team, we have a range of skills, including teaching assistants and HLTAs who are trained to deliver SEND provision and intervention across the areas of need.
+As part of the team, we have a range of skills, including teaching assistants and HLTAs who are trained to deliver SEND provision and intervention across the areas of need.
 We also have a highly skilled Emotional Literacy Support Assistant and a language specialist.
-We have subject specialist teaching assistants in the core subjects of, English, Art and Humanities.
+We have subject specialist teaching assistants in the core subjects of English and Science.
 We also have student support assistants who are undertaking qualifications to upskill in specific areas of need.
-In addition to this, we have a qualified English teacher and maths teacher who will be delivering a catch-up curriculum for identified students as part of the national tutoring programme this academic year.

 We carry out a continual cycle of CPD for all staff to include training and updates on the areas of SEND identified in section 5.1.
-Recent whole school training includes Attachment Training supported by the Virtual school.
-In the last year, the SENDCo has delivered two PD Day sessions on Differentiated Quality First Teaching and will deliver training around how to best support dyslexic students in a mainstream classroom in the summer term.
+Recent whole school training includes Attachment Training through the Timpson Project.
+In the last year, the SENDCo has delivered two PD Day sessions on Quality First Teaching, following attendance on a DQFT course through